 - (3) The Advisory Council reviews the materials and makes a recommendation to the Dean of the College, who in turn makes a recommendation for or against reappointment, subject to approval by the President.
-The Dean of the College will communicate the final decision to the candidate by February 15. - (4) All documents which are part of the review, except for the student course evaluations, must be submitted both in hard copy and electronically in a manner described by the Dean of the College for access by the Review Committee and later by the Advisory Council.
+The Dean of the College will communicate the final decision to the candidate by February 15. - (4) All documents that are part of the review, except for the student course evaluations, must be submitted electronically in a manner described by the Dean of the College for access by the Review Committee and later by the Advisory Council.